Family Medical Leave Act (FMLA)

 - California employees will be required to exhaust two weeks of accrued available flexible paid time off to supplement unpaid FMLA regardless if they apply for Paid Family Leave (PFL) through the state.

-- If Non-Exempt employees do not want to exhaust their accrued available flexible paid time off during FMLA, they have the option to save up to five accrued available flexible paid time off days with advanced notice to firstname.lastname@example.org.
-Reserving five days allows employees to use at a later date during the year but please be aware that flexible paid time off does not cross over years unless required by state law.
+- If non-exempt employees do not want to exhaust their accrued available flexible paid time off during FMLA, they have the option to save up to five accrued available flexible paid time off days with advanced notice to firstname.lastname@example.org.
+Reserving five days allows employees to use them at a later date during the year; however, please be aware that flexible paid time off does not cross over years unless required by state law.
 If you do not use your reserved days by the end of the year, they will be forfeited.

 If approved for FMLA, the Corporate Benefits Team will supplement your unpaid FMLA with FTO for up to five weeks per year.

 - If you report your return to work to Lincoln Financial after your disability is ended, your leave of absence would end.
-It would be at the discretion of your manger/department head if additional FTO would be allowed.
+It would be at the discretion of your manager/department head if additional FTO would be allowed in accordance with the FTO policy.
 It would be the responsibility of you or your manager to apply any additional FTO to your Workday calendar for this time.
-If the bonding period is slotted as FTO, it would not be considered a FMLA event nor is it a job protected leave.

-- If you request a leave because of your own serious health condition, or to care for a covered family member (i.e. adoption, sick parent/spouse), up to five weeks of FTO will supplement your family medical leave and run concurrently with your FMLA.
+- If you request a leave because of your own serious health condition, or to care for a covered family member (i.e., sick parent/spouse/child), up to five weeks of FTO will supplement your family medical leave and run concurrently with your FMLA.

-Your eligibility for up to five weeks of FTO while on FMLA is a 12 month rolling period measured backward from the day you use any FMLA.
-FMLA runs concurrently with STD; therefore, the first five weeks of STD is counted towards your five weeks of FTO eligibility.
+Your eligibility for up to five weeks of FTO while on FMLA is a 12-month rolling period measured backward from the day you use any FMLA.
+FMLA runs concurrently with STD; therefore, the first five weeks of STD is counted toward your five weeks of FTO eligibility.